warigroup/hashcharger/README.md

-# HashCharger Modal Widget
+# Hash Charger Modal Widget

-Hashcharger can be integrated into any webpage as a Javscript widget and allows users to purchase hashing power from WariHash's spot market.
+Hash Charger can be integrated into any webpage as a Javscript widget and allows users to purchase hashing power from WariHash's spot market.
+We are currently in invite-only alpha stage for early adopters.
+Contact support@warihash.com if you would like to try out Hash Charger.

 Demo link: https://warihash.com/hashcharger-for-mining-pools/

+## Release Notes

+v1.0.0 : First release.
+You will not able to set/collect fees yet, this will be in the next release.

 ## Installation guide